My Virtual Machines, My Accounts and My Projects

 Functions in My Account

-Basic attributes displays your name, email, phone etc. If your personal details are incorrect, email us at firstname.lastname@example.org with the correct information.
+Basic attributes displays your name, email, phone etc. If your personal details are incorrect, please Contact Us with the correct information.

 Account settings allows you to opt in or out of receiving email reminders.
 These reminders let you know when your virtual machine will shut down.
 Notifications are sent at 5pm AEST/AEDT, prior to the 10pm scheduled shut down if you have started your VM that day.
 It will also remind you before your 30 day VM rebuild.
-You can change this option at any time.
+You can change this option at any time by clicking ‘Edit’.

 DataLab is presented in a web browser.
-It is recommended to use the latest versions of:
+It is recommended the latest version of either of the following are used: